asbedb/CleanCites/README.md

 - Thanks to the open-source community for their contributions to web extensions.
 - Special thanks to the developers of Firefox and Chromium for their extensive extension APIs.

----

-You can modify the placeholders like the installation links (`#`) and add more specific details as you develop your project further!
-Does this look good to you, or would you like any changes?